 On a personal note, I find ProcessWire gives you great flexibility and control unlike some of its rivals that force you to build the site around their software.
 How many times have you added a WordPress plugin and had to tailor it to suit your needs?

 Some would argue that many of the ProcessWire alternatives are bloated and require numerous updates.
 On the whole, ProcessWire updates are pretty simple and do not result in causing issues elsewhere which is a common problem with many of its rivals.
-Everything in ProcessWire is contained in the site/ directory, which is not part of the source, allowing you to just update the new version of ProcessWire and leaving the /site directory alone (the site structure is never changed during a version upgrade).
+Everything in ProcessWire is contained in the site/ directory, which is not part of the source, allowing you to just update the new version of ProcessWire and leave the /site directory alone (the site structure is never changed during a version upgrade).

 ProcessWire has been built with security at the forefront, all modules have been manually checked before they are displayed for downloading on their main site.
-It must be noted though, that ProcessWire only vouches for the main code they write for the software, however, as with all open source software they can’t be held responsible for third party modules.
+It must be noted though, that ProcessWire only vouches for the main code they write for the software, however, as with all open source software they can’t be held responsible for third-party modules.
 Overall, we have found that you tend to use fewer plugin modules which in theory should lessen your security threats.

 As with all projects, regardless, you should have a data access policy, security checklist and disaster recovery plan that should be adhered to.